STI testing kits FAQ

 What should I do if I am struggling to collect my blood sample?

-If you have trouble drawing enough blood to provide an adequate sample, there are several steps you can do:
+If you have trouble drawing enough blood to provide an adequate sample, there are several steps you can take:

 Run your hand under warm water

-Warm water can promote blood flow and soften hardened skin on your fingertips, making it easier for the sample to be collected.
+Warm water can promote blood flow and soften hardened skin on your fingertips, making it easier to collect the sample.

 Stand up straight